Did you know that it can take a sloth up to a full month to digest one meal?

-In China, licorice is used more than any other herb, including ginseng!
+Licorice is so popular that in China, it used more than any other herb, including ginseng.

-Unfortunately, licorice also contains compounds that can increase blood pressure, such as glycerrhizinic and glycerrhetinic acids.
-To avoid blood pressure issues, these components must be removed.
+Unfortunately, licorice also contains compounds that can increase blood pressure, including glycerrhizinic and glycerrhetinic acids.
+To avoid the risk of blood pressure issues, these components must be removed.

 Research shows that DGL: